Digital Medical Education

 – Hassoulas, A., et al. Developing a personalised, evidence-based and inclusive (PEBIL) model of blended learning: a cross-sectional survey.
 Education and Information Technologies, (2023)

 – (Pre-print) Srinivasan, S., et al. Challenging Pedagogical Styles of Teaching: Amalgamating Blended Learning with Near-peer Teaching for Integrated Structured Clinical Examination (ISCE) Preparation.

 Aquaporins in cancer development

 My research focuses on identifying the role of small transmembrane water and glycerol channels, named Aquaglyceroporins, in cancer development.
-For this, I use known inhibitors rather than genetically altering cells, in order to determine their function and effects when inhibited.
+For this, I use known inhibitors rather than genetically altering cells to determine their function and effects when inhibited.
 I aim to map the function of glycerol and hydrogen peroxide, via glycerol channels, in cancer development, cell migration, differentiation and metabolism.
-I am particularly interested in how the function, expression and localisation of glycerol channels are affected by the tumour environment and how their expression, in turn, affects cancer progression.
+I am particularly interested in how the tumour environment affects the function, expression and localisation of glycerol channels and how their expression, in turn, affects cancer progression.

 Currently, I am focused on understanding the Spatio-temporal patterns of aquaglyceroporin expression in prostate cancer under hypoxia and how this contributes to prostate cancer metastasis.

 – de Almeida, A., et al. Aquaglyceroporin-3’s Expression and Cellular Localization Is Differentially Modulated by Hypoxia in Prostate Cancer Cell Lines.
 Cells, (2020)

 – Wragg, D., et al. Unveiling the mechanisms of aquaglyceroporin-3 water and glycerol permeation by metadynamics, Chem.: Eur.
 J, (2019)

 For the most up-to-date information, please visit ORCID.